Biography

 So quiet you can hear a tulip petal fall.

-A bee buzzes by on its way to somewhere.
+A bee buzzes by on the way to somewhere.

-A faint breeze rustles the leaves in tall trees.
+A faint breeze rustles the leaves of tall trees.

 A blackbird delights with a medley of songs.